nerdschoolbergen/shellscripting/exercises/exercise-2.md

 :pencil2: List the hidden files (if any) in a directory (hint: in unix, hidden files starts with dot (".ssh"))

-:pencil2: Navigate to your local clone of this repository. <!-- Too hard? -->
+:pencil2: Navigate to your local clone of this repository (hint: use the "code"-button in the GitHub-repository for this workshop, if you haven't already, to get the url)

 :pencil2: List all `.txt` files in the `files` directory with human-readable size references ordered by the last-modified date.

 Hint: See the help documentation for the `ls` command's `l`, `t`, `r`, and `h` parameters.

-:pencil2: Find a specific file in the files directory tree. <!-- TODO: Add appropriate files to the files directory, preferably under some subdirectories -->

-:pencil2: Find the location of your `git` executable. <!-- TODO: Move to PATH section -->
+:pencil2: Locate the file called iterm.png by using the `find` command.

 ## 2.4 - Environment variables and $PATH